SiteSupra/sitesupra-docs/docs/standard_packages.rst

 CmsAuthentication
 -----------------

 SiteSupra authentication layer is separated in CmsAuthentication bundle.
-It sets up SecurityContext and handles backend user authentication.
+It sets up ``SecurityContext11 and handles backend user authentication.
 It is not suitable for front-end user authentication.

 DebugBar
 --------

 Integrates `PHP DebugBar <http://phpdebugbar.com/>`_ into SiteSupra allowing you to monitor requests, their time lines, SQL queries, events, and much more.
 This package is active only when SiteSupra runs in debug mode.

 Framework
 ---------